 UA Vitae, the online system for annual faculty reviews, provides a single and convenient place for faculty members to archive their achievements.
-Data from campus systems is brought into UA Vitae, and faculty input data about teaching, research, service and other activities that are reported as part of the annual review process.
-Faculty can view the annual review summary documents generated based on data entered, that review committees will see.
-The UA Vitae system facilitates the anual review workflow process for peer review committees and department heads.
+Data from campus systems is brought into UA Vitae, and faculty input data about teaching, research, service and other activities that are reported as part of their annual review process.
+Faculty can also preview the the same generated annual review documents, that review committees will see.
+The UA Vitae system facilitates the annual review workflow process for peer review committees and department heads.

 What data is pulled from campus systems into UA Vitae?

 - Position titles (primary, secondary, and additional units)

 - Course data from UAccess Student from 2011-present

 - Teacher Course Evaluations (TCEs) for courses 2014-present

 Sponsored Projects data

 Who is UA Vitae?

 The UA Vitae project has four distinct committees comprised of faculty, staff and stakeholders from colleges across campus to guide the development, implementation, and ongoing enhancement of UA Vitae for university-wide use.